What if we told you that even if you’ve never studied Korean a day in your life, you already know plenty of Korean words!

 Yikes!
 You may be wondering: “How do I know when the pronunciation is slightly different than English?”
 Great question!

 If you’re looking at the word in Hangeul, then you just follow that pronunciation.
+If you can’t read the Korean alphabet, then learn the Hangeul fast and easy here.

 The other great thing about learning these words is that Koreans will be impressed with your pronunciation!